Karlasalome/belly_botton_hw/README.md

-# I need help pls. i have all the files and code ready, but my heroku got stock on a app i deleted
+# I need help pls. i have all the files and code ready, but my heroku got stuck on an app i deleted